Home

 Mellotron used:

-One of two keyboard players, Arne Tøn adds all the Mellotron work on the album, with strings on Prevail and choirs and strings on Trap and Labyrinth, with particularly heavy work on the latter.
-Even without the photos on the band's MySpace, it's quite clearly real, although I've no idea who they borrowed it from.
+One of two keyboard players, Arne Tøn adds all the Mellotron work on the album, with strings on Prevail and choirs and strings on Trap and Labyrinth, particularly heavily on the latter.
+Even without this photo, it's quite clearly real, although I've no idea who they borrowed it from.
 Overall, then, a decent effort, if not outstanding, but still many leagues ahead of the hordes of Spock's Beard and (immeasurably worse) Dream Theater wannabees that infest the scene, so if you're not so worried by their on/off resemblance to some better-known outfits, you could do far worse than to pick this up.

 Gasoline Heart (US)